Aegon017/my-tree-enviros-backend/README.md

 ## Image delivery and caching

-- The API returns a signed URL in `main_image_url`.
-It is generated against the `media.show` route, which streams media files securely.
+- The API returns a direct storage URL in `main_image_url` provided by Spatie MediaLibrary (`getFullUrl()`).
-- Signed URLs currently expire after 60 minutes.
+- Media URLs do not require signing and do not expire.
-- Frontends must be ready to refetch the slider list occasionally (e.g., on page load) to get fresh `main_image_url` values.
+- Frontends can cache these URLs as appropriate; no periodic refetch is required due to URL expiry.
 - If using Next.js Image Optimization, configure `images.remotePatterns` (or `domains`) to allow the backend host so that Next/Image can fetch these URLs.

 Example Next.js config snippet: